Handmade Locally. Celebrated Globally.

 Better cheese is why Rogue Creamery won the 2015 Gold award at the U.S. Cheese Championships for its Rogue River Blue, and why their Smokey Blue took second place.
 In 2014, Rogue Creamery’s Caveman Blue was among the top 3 Super Gold winners in the World Cheese Awards in London, England and in the American Cheese Society Awards, Rogue Creamery won Best of Show in 2009 and 2011 with a second place win in 2014.

-David and Cary didn’t start out as world-class cheesemakers, rather as connoisseurs and entrepreneurs.
+David and co-founder, Cary Bryant, didn’t start out as world-class cheesemakers, rather as connoisseurs and entrepreneurs.
 In 2002, they were opening a wine and cheese bar in Ashland and went on the hunt for local artisan cheese suppliers.
 This is when they were introduced to Ig Vella, who was on the verge of closing the family business that had fed WWII troops in many countries and had become Oregon’s first supplier of cottage cheese.
 So, instead of making an offer to purchase cheese, David and Cary ended up making an offer to purchase the business.
 Right away, they began to innovate.

 “The entrepreneurial spirit is the spirit to move forward in line with your values so you can create a catalyst for the evolution of a culture and community,” says David.
 “Making cheese was in line with what we value as food, and we knew that we wanted to incorporate our culture of sustainability within the organization.”